petrixh/vaadin-ssokit-demo/README.md

 - current working directory under /workspace
 - curerent user home/.vaadin under /dot-vaadin
 - will forward the hosts docker socket to the container i.e. container can start/stop containers and has the same capabilities as running docker on the host
+- will mount the containers .m2 folder to the project checkout folder/m2-cache

 ### TLDR version